Quantitative Phase Imaging

 Human ovarian cancer cell line A2780 (20x obj., clockwise from top left: QPI, simulated DIC, high-pass filtered phase, brightfield)

 Large population of A2780 cells (QPI + widefield fluorescence, DAPI – nuclei, CYTO-ID® – autophagic vacuoles, 4x obj.)

-Q-Phase solution is based on the unique patented technology of Coherence-controlled holographic microscopy.
+Q-Phase solution is based on the unique patented technology of Coherence-Controlled Holographic Microscopy (CCHC).
 This technology uses incoherent light sources (halogen lamp or LED) providing QPI with high quality.
 Moreover, it is the only QPI technique, that enables imaging of samples in scattering media (phospholipid emulsions, extracellular matrices, etc.)

 - Unique cellular contrast – The quantitative phase imaging directly visualizes cellular mass (thickness x refractive index).

 - No image artifacts such as halo effect (as opposed to techniques based on Zernike phase contrast illumination).

 - Transparent cells made visible – Even the most transparent cells and their outlines can be distinguished from the background.

 - Look inside the cells – Changes in internal parts of cells such as nuclei vacuoles, and many more, can be seen without any labeling.